dentonlt/MinimalWordAddin/README.md

    available.
 Unless Word throws an error (certificates, can't find, etc.), it may just still be loading.
 Inspect and/or Refresh.

 Since this is running via webpack, changes merged/visible on Refresh.

-## RUNNING THE SERVER

-To 'run' the add-in server, use (from command, powershell, or WSL):

-`npm run serve`

-This will:
-* start webpack, which packs up the node_modules dir and index.js into dist/main.js
-* starts 'webpack-dev-server' to serve /dist/template.html
+Maybe.

 ## REMOVING THE ADD-IN